lgmorand/workshop-aca/_entries/03-03 monitoring.md

 ##### Get Metrics

-Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
+**Application Insights**, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 Use it to monitor your live applications.
 It will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.

 Lucky for us, Application Insights has been automatically deployed and uses the metrics/logs stored automatically in Log Analytics by Azure Container Apps.
 As you can see, if you dig a little bit, Application Insights can help to see metrics, errors, users flow, and so much more.